-• If $|A| \ll \cos(2\theta) \le 1$, there is only a marginally modified behaviour of neutrino propagation through matter.
+If |A| ≪ cos(2θ) ≤ 1, there is only a marginally modified behaviour of neutrino propagation through matter.
 Vacuum behaviour dominates.

-4 The form of this potential is OK for matter under ordinary conditions (and even for typical conditions in stars), but is inadequate for media such as supernova cores or the early universe.
+4 The form of this potential is OK for matter under ordinary conditions (and even for typical conditions in stars), but is insufficient for media such as supernova cores or the early universe, or in general when the energy density of species (neutrinos themselves include!) is very high.